 The Canon EOS M50 Mark II is a light refresh of the Canon EOS M50.
 It's very similar to its predecessor but comes with minor quality-of-life upgrades, including support for clean HDMI output, eye tracking AF in video, and slightly better battery life.
 Like the original, it's an entry-level APS-C camera that's relatively compact and portable, and it feels comfortable to use.
 Canon's menu system is also very intuitive, and it includes a guide mode to walk new users through settings and features.
 It delivers great image quality, with good dynamic range and photos that stay relatively noise-free at higher ISO levels, making it suitable for low light.
 It's okay for shooting 1080p video, but its 4k video features are underwhelming, with disappointing video quality, poor autofocus performance, and an inability to record at frame rates higher than 24 fps, which also incurs a severe 1.5x crop.

-The Canon EOS M50 Mark II is decent for travel photography.
+The Canon M50 Mark II is decent for travel photography.
 It's very portable for travel with its included kit lens and can fit into most small camera bags.
 It delivers great image quality and has a good autofocus system, which does a decent job of tracking moving subjects.
 Unfortunately, its battery life is disappointing, though this can vary drastically with real-world usage habits.

-The Canon EOS M50 Mark II is good for vlogging.
+The Canon M50 Mark II is good for vlogging.
 It's portable and lightweight, making it easy to carry around while vlogging.
 It also has a fully articulated screen so you can easily frame yourself and monitor the recording.
-Unfortunately, it lacks in-body image stabilization, but it does have a digital stabilization feature, although enabling it incurs a greater crop.
-With its kit lens, the camera does a good job smoothing out camera shake in FHD.
+Unfortunately, it lacks in-body image stabilization.
+It does have a digital stabilization feature, although enabling it incurs a greater crop.
+With its kit lens, the camera does a good job of smoothing out camera shake in FHD.
 It also has good autofocus performance in FHD, but image stabilization and autofocus perform significantly worse in 4k.
 Video quality overall is mediocre in FHD and disappointing in 4k.
 On the upside, it has a built-in livestream function, although it comes with some limitations.

-The Canon EOS M50 Mark II is okay for studio video.
+The Canon M50 Mark II is okay for studio video.
 It has an array of inputs, including a microphone jack and micro HDMI port.
 It supports clean HDMI output, which is helpful when using an external recorder when you don't want any overlays.
 Its menu system is also easy to navigate, with settings and video features laid out nicely.
 That said, its overall video quality is disappointing, and its 4k video capability and features are especially lacking.

-The Canon EOS M50 Mark II isn't suitable for action video.
-It's portable relative to other interchangeable-lens cameras, but it's not designed for mouting on a helmet or chest rig.
+The Canon M50 Mark II isn't suitable for action video.
+It's portable relative to other interchangeable-lens cameras, but it's not designed for mounting on a helmet or chest rig.
 It isn't waterproof either.
 Video quality in FHD isn't bad, and it does a decent job smoothing out camera shake in that resolution.
 However, its 4k video quality, frame rates, and video stabilization leave a lot to be desired.

 The Canon EOS M50 Mark II comes in two color variants: Black and White.
 We tested the Black version with the Canon EF-M 15-45mm f/3.5-6.3 IS STM kit lens, but you can also purchase the camera without a lens.